Search results for

 Uneven colors and brightness or a 'ghost' image are signs of burn in.

 Although not as bad or noticeable as old CRT issues, today’s OLED smartphone displays can eventually suffer from a similar problem.
 That being said, it’s pretty difficult and rare to notice unless you know what you’re looking for, and it takes hundreds, if not thousands, of hours of screen-on time before any such discrepancies appear.
 In smartphones, pattern burn in is typically associated with always-on displays, navigation buttons, and the notification bar.
+In short, where any images or icons are persistent.
 The example below demonstrates a textbook case:

-Most smartphones now support gesture navigation controls in place of the old on-screen button design.
+Most smartphones now support gesture navigation controls instead of the old on-screen button design.
 This type of burn-in is much less of a problem than it used to be.

 Why does it happen?